 As a member of various interdisciplnary “labs” I have tried to help create broader conversations around how to do “work” in the humanities.
 I codirected the FHI GreaterThanGames: Transmedia Applications, Virtual Worlds and Digital Storytelling Lab from 2011-013 in an effort to think about how critical media studies could influence various forms of academic practice.
 I was also a faculty affiliate with the Haiti Lab and the BorderWorks Lab, where I taught workshops and co-created projects related to digital mapping and virtual worlds around regions and topics IRL.
 I’ve also served on various committees around campus relating to digitally-inflected teaching and research.
 I’m now actively involved in the Wired!
 Lab for Visualizing the Past, where we just launched a new MA in Historical and Cultural Visualization.

 Probably my biggest non-Duke involvement is with SIGGRAPH, the Association for Computing Machinery’s Special Interest Group on Computer Graphics and Interactive Techniques.
-I have also been involved in the Triangle Collaborations: Humanities, Arts, and Technology (CHAT) Festival planning for 2010, and am leading the charge for the February 2012 event at Duke.
+I have also been involved in the Triangle Collaborations: Humanities, Arts, and Technology (CHAT) Festival planning for 2010, and organized the CHAT Festival 2012 at Duke.